-8.3.1.6.
-Marine Biotechnology: (Blue)
+8.5.5 Marine Biotechnology: (Blue)

 Marine biotechnology is also referred as "blue biotechnology", deals with exploring and utilizing the marine resources of the world.
-This field aims to -
+This field aims to

-- Fulfill the increasing food supply needs. - Identify and isolate important compounds which may benefit health of humans. - Manipulate the existing traits in sea animals for their improvement. - Protects marine ecosystem and gain knowledge about the geochemical processess occurring in ocean.
+- Fulfill the increasing food supply needs. - Identify and isolate important compounds which may benefit health of humans. - Manipulate the existing traits in sea animals for their improvement. - Protects marine ecosystem and gain knowledge about the geochemical processes occumng m ocean.